Event Series Overview

 Endowed by Frank Taplin ’37, the Taplin Environmental Lecture Series was established in 1997.
 The honorific lecture series features environmental leaders with distinguished service in academic, industry, government and non-profit sectors.

-Recent Taplin speakers have addressed a range of topics including the science of climate change, economics and sustainability, environmental ethics, federal land use policy, and the role of science, technology and industry in environmental mitigation.
+Recent Taplin speakers have addressed a range of topics including the benefits of use-inspired science, the science of climate change, economics and sustainability, environmental ethics, federal land use policy, and the role of science, technology, and industry in environmental mitigation.

 Conferences and Lectures Series